spaceconcordia/hab-mc/README.md

 --modules-folder hab_mc/static/node_modules`.

 To run the server, execute the command `python3 app.py runserver`.
 This will launch the server in 'dev' mode.
-Pass a `-c,--config` to change to 'test' or 'prod' mode. `python3 app.py` simply displays a help page.
+Pass a `-c,--config` option to change to 'test' or 'prod' mode. `python3 app.py` simply displays a help page.